ddahan/modern-python-cheat-sheet/README.md

 ## Why using VS Code and Jupyter for a cheat sheet?

 - Why use anything else than your IDE to read and write code?
 You get same syntax colors, same shortcuts, auto complete, type inference, etc. You feel at home.
-- Unlike (most) websites or books, you can customize code snippets and make them yours.
+- Unlike (most) websites or books, you can customize code snippets and make them yours, after having forked the project.
 - Code snippets can be directly executed.
-Don't trust the code comments to see the program output.
+Don't trust the code comments to know the program output.
 - Possible 0-config by having an isolated installation in a dedicated Docker container (cf. below).
 It includes linting and type checking with Pylance, and auto-formatting with Black.

 ## How to use it yourself?

 You can use this project as a foundation for your own personal cheat sheet.
 To do so:

 - Fork this project
 - Install it on your own machine using your preferred methods, or better yet, use the `.devcontainer.json` file to create a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers).
 This approach provides a zero-configuration installation.

+If you don't want to install the project, you can just read the notebooks on github.com

+## Contribution

+Since a cheat sheet is personal first, I don't expect new content to be proposed.
+However, if you find a mistake, something obviously missing, or anything than can help others, feel free to open an issue or a PR.

 ## Roadmap

-**Done**
-- [x] Basics of language
-- [x] Less basic techniques (unpacking, sets, ternary operator)
-- [x] Collection module
-- [x] Type hints basics
-- [x] Iteration / Generation
-- [x] Functional tools

 **To Do (content)**
 - [ ] Dicts
 - [ ] OOP
 - [ ] Dataclasses
-- [ ] Error handling
 - [ ] Arithmetics
 - [ ] More advanced type hints
 - [ ] [Design patterns](https://refactoring.guru/design-patterns/catalog)